wikimo/ruby-form-for-upyun/README.md

 when no return url,it will return a json obj contains  http code, message and photo url

-when you set return url,it will return a response_headers
+when you set return url,it will return a response_headers contains location url

 when you set notify url,it will post the result to that url,in this demo,it will notify the url http://dev.365jinbi.com/notify.php, you can browser http://dev.365jinbi.com/upyun.log to see the result

+## Update Log
+* add rspec test